nipuniuthpala/LPGTest/README.md

 Wrote test scenarios as Feature files

-Cover the flows of checking out holidya passes in different ways
+Cover the flows of checking out holiday passes in different ways/flows

   -User should be able to continue to checkout using the buy button and go to the payment screen

-  -User should be able to checkout from home page  after selecting an atrraction
+  -User should be able to checkout from home page  after selecting an attraction

   -User should be able to checkout from inclusive page